rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 ### Table of contents

-1. Useful concepts, terms, and notation
+1. Random variables and outcomes
-2. Probability axioms
+2. Probability
-4. Rules

-#### 1. Useful concepts, terms, and notation

 In this section, I will work through several foundational concepts and terms for probability, and detail the notation typically used to represent them.

+#### 1. Random variables and outcomes

 * **Random variable**: A variable that can randomly take on one of several possible numeric values.
 * **Outcome**: The observed value for a random variable.